mramazzini/PortfolioMk4/README.md

 The following are the key features of my portfolio site:

-- Responsive design that adapts to different screen sizes
+- Responsive design that adapts to different screen sizes (WIP)
 - Navigation bar that allows easy access to different sections of the site
+- Navigation bar that links the user to various methods of contacting me.
 - Section showcasing my skills and areas of expertise
 - Section showcasing my work, with links to live sites and/or GitHub repositories
-- Contact form that allows visitors to get in touch with me

 ## Installation